24zuli/Summerinternship-I/README.md

    - Deep Learning (DL): Subfield of ML using artificial neural networks with multiple layers to process complex data.
    - Natural Language Processing (NLP): Subfield of AI focused on the interaction between computers and human language.
    - MySQL: A popular open-source relational database management system.
-   - Looker Studio: A data visualization tool from Google.
    - Generative AI: A type of AI that can create new data, like text, images, or code.
    - Large Language Models (LLMs): AI models trained on massive amounts of text data to generate human-quality text.
    - Prompt Engineering: The art of crafting specific prompts or questions to guide the output of an LLM.